Kauai and Oahu may just be the two most different islands in Hawaii. Both are paradises, but each offers visitors a vastly different experience!

 💰 Cost of Visiting Kauai vs Oahu

 When considering the total costs of your visit to Hawaii, Oahu is actually (typically) the cheapest of all the Hawaiian islands.

 The biggest difference in expenses between the two islands comes from the price of accommodation.
-Accommodation will be the largest expense and a similar range of options exist for both islands.
+Accommodation will be the largest expense, and a similar range of options exists for both islands.

 Hotel & Resort Costs on Oahu & Kauai

 The table below shows the average daily rates of hotels and vacation rentals on Kauai vs Oahu in 2022.